TRAINING

 Prior to joining HANEFELD, Maria worked in a reputable Polish and international law firms as well as at the Secretariat of the ICC International Court of Arbitration.
 There, she headed the Case Management Team that primarily handles matters from Central and Eastern Europe, often involving sovereign States or State related entities.

-Maria was part of the faculty for the first ROAP EMEA edition in 2021.
+Maria has been part of the ROAP EMEA faculty since 2021.

-Sara Koleilat-Aranjo is a partner in the Dubai office of Al Tamimi & Company.
+Sara Koleilat-Aranjo is a partner in the Dubai office of Morgan Lewis.

 Ms Aranjo regularly advises and represents clients in arbitration and arbitration-related court proceedings arising from inbound and outbound investments relating to the MENA region across a broad range of sectors, including real estate, construction, energy, technology, M&A, distribution and financial services.
 She also sits as an arbitrator and acts in mediation proceedings.